DavidBall117/strapi-plugin-import-export/README.md

 2. Navigate to your plugins directory: `cd plugins`
 3. Clone the plugin from its repo: `git clone https://github.com/DavidBall117/strapi-plugin-import-export.git import-export`
 4. Navigate back to your strapi project's root directory: `cd ..`
-5. Rebuild your admin UI and run the project: `yarn build && yarn develop`
+5. Rebuild your admin UI to add the new plugin to the admin panel and run the project: `yarn build && yarn develop`

-## Bugs/TODO
+## Notes

-- [ ] TypeError: strapi.notification.toggle is not a function
+- You can use the `strapi generate:plugin <plugin-name>` utility to generate a local plugin.
-- [ ] User needs to know when the upload fails due to the single type not being published OR publish the single type with the data given.
+- Reference [developer docs](https://strapi.io/documentation/developer-docs/latest/development/local-plugins-customization.html) for more information.